messa/baq/README.md

 I did not explore Kopia thoroughly as I stumbled upon it only recently.
 Kopia does incremental backup based on rolling hash, therefore I'm worried about the same performance issues as with Duplicity.
 Although it looks like you can configure a repository to use different rolling hash algorithms or to use a "fixed splitter" that does not use rolling hash.
-I think Kopia looks promising and perhaps could be the generally preffered choice for a backup tool.
+I think Kopia looks promising and perhaps could be the preffered choice for a general backup tool.

 ### Git